boycce/S3-Lambda-Thumbnail-Generator/readme.md

 ## Image Settings

-You can override the default settings per file by adding the following file metadata (which is easily defined via [monastery options](https://boycce.github.io/monastery/image-plugin.html)).
+You can override the default settings per file by adding the following file user-defined metadata (which is easily defined via [monastery options](https://boycce.github.io/monastery/image-plugin.html)).
 Note that if you define only one size, the other two default sizes will be skipped. `*` = `null`, i.e. any size.
 ```
 {
   'x-amz-meta-small': '*x300',